 What does this mean?

-Having a “home” for your items means that each item in your house, from your car keys to your winter coats, have a designated spot.
+Having a “home” for your items means that each item in your house, from your car keys to your winter coats, has a designated spot.
 When you pick up your keys or use your jacket, you always put it right back where it came from.

 For some people, this can be challenging.
 Your family members may not adopt this habit immediately, but it is a great habit to form.
 Things will no longer get misplaced or clutter up the table or floor.
 When everything has its place, it’s easier to maintain your home organization.

 There are certain items in your house that you may want to hide or store away.
 But after some time, your closets and basement become unbearable to sift through, and you begin hating those spaces.
+Thankfully, there are ways to organize your things to make them easier to find!

 Professional organizer Laura Cattano says that “the objective of getting organized isn’t to hide everything you own” necessarily, but to utilize what she calls “open and closed storage.”